Dreher High School: Non-athletic titles

 Dreher has a tradition of excellence in Debate including former National Forensic League Debate championship by Jean H. Toal and Susan Copenhaver.

-In 1997, Dreher's production of Waiting for the Parade starring Anna Camp won the South Carolina Theater Association competition and represented South Carolina at the South East Regional Theater Competition in Birmingham, Alabama.
+In 1997, Dreher's production of Waiting for the Parade starring Anna Camp and Katie Robbins won the South Carolina Theater Association competition and represented South Carolina at the South East Regional Theater Competition in Birmingham, Alabama.

 In January 2022, readers of the State Newspaper voted the Dreher High School Marching Band, led by Christopher Lee and Jordan Knight, as being the Best Band in the State of South Carolina.
 Dreher won with 54% of the vote and over 76,000 total votes.

 In February 2022, Dreher's drama department (Thespian Troupe 3940) won the chapter select at the Palmetto Dramatic Association One Act Competition for their production of Dwayne Hartford's The Miraculous Journey of Edward Tulane, and will go on to represent the state of South Carolina at the International Thespian Festival in Bloomington, Indiana.
-The show was directed by theatre teacher Kathleen Pennyway, assistant directed by student Walker Weaver, costumed by student Zoe Barber, and was performed by students Liam Judge, Melody Driggers, Sofia Jones, William Barr, Nick Godby, Dazah Crouder Gantt, Dante Vega, Zamirah Smith, Amelia Lacy, Dorthanius Slade, and Mary Des Parker.
+The show was directed by theatre teacher Kathleen Pennyway, assistant directed by student Walker Weaver, costumed by student Zoe Barber, and was performed by students Francis Judge, Melody Driggers, Sofia Jones, William Barr, Nick Godby, Dazah Crouder Gantt, Dante Vega, Zamirah Smith, Amelia Lacy, Dorthanius Slade, and Mary Des Parker.